Is Hemp Legal?

 Topicals (ointments, lotions, sprays)

-How do I know if it’s quality CBD?
+How do I know if it’s quality Hemp?

-Ensure that your CBD is quality tested for terpene content by third-party laboratories and accredited by the right organizations.
-At Temple Farms, we grow small-batch hemp CBD for a reason: quality.
-Our naturally-grown plants are Cannalysis tested, CDFA approved, and home-grown under the California sun with love.
+Ensure that your hemp is tested and certified for quality by accredited third-party laboratories.
+At Temple Farms, we grow small-batch hemp for a reason: quality.
+Our naturally-grown plants are tested, CDFA approved, and home-grown with love under the California sun.

 We’re happy to provide more information - feel free to contact us!

-How does CBD work with the brain / body?
+How does hemp work with the brain / body?

-What’s the right dose of CBD for me?
+What’s the right dose of hemp for me?

 Each body is different and can expect a unique response to any supplement.
-Consider consulting a physician before using any CBD product.
+Consider consulting a physician before using any ingestible hemp product.
 Start with small amounts until you find what works for you.

 Is CBD derived from hemp less potent than CBD from marijuana?